 Bitcoin’s Historical Narrative

 Bitcoin and many of its proponents espouse a particular history of money rooted in the “Austrian School of Economics.”
-This perspective suggests that money evolved from barter systems to precious metals and, later, fiat currency—a story often used to justify Bitcoin as a return to “sound money.”
+This perspective suggests that money evolved from barter systems to precious metals and, later, fiat currency - a story often used to justify Bitcoin as a return to “sound money.”

-However, anthropological evidence suggests that barter was rare, primarily occurring between strangers or groups without trust or shared norms—not within communities.
-Pre-monetary economies operated largely on systems of credit and mutual obligation, where goods and services were exchanged based on relationships and social trust, rather than through a standardized medium.
+However, anthropological evidence suggests that barter was rare, primarily occurring between strangers or groups without trust or shared norms - not within communities.
+Pre-monetary economies operated largely on systems of credit and mutual obligation, where goods and services were exchanged based on relationships and social trust, rather than through a standardised medium.
 Money, then, often began as a way to quantify obligations within a society, tied to social hierarchies, religious institutions, or state power.
 Coins and currency emerged later, frequently as tools for governments to fund wars or consolidate control.
 In this sense, money’s origins lie not in barter but in systems of debt, power, and coercion.

 At its core, money is a social construct: a ledger of obligations that enables people to coordinate economic activity.
-Historically, it has served as a means of maintaining and fostering social relationships, not merely as a depersonalized medium of exchange.
+Historically, it has served as a means of maintaining and fostering social relationships, not merely as a depersonalised medium of exchange.
 Here, it is useful to distinguish between money as a “means of payment” (often tied to hierarchy and coercion) and as a “means of transaction” (facilitating exchanges and cooperation within communities).

 Bitcoin, in its current form, does not fundamentally strip money of its hierarchical and coercive features.
-Instead, by emphasizing individual autonomy and its role as “sound money,” it risks perpetuating the same dynamics of power and accumulation that it seeks to disrupt.
+Instead, by emphasising individual autonomy and its role as “sound money,” it risks perpetuating the same dynamics of power and accumulation that it seeks to disrupt.

 Scarcity